The State of Art and Photography with the British Journal of Photography - Whitechapel Gallery

 Join artists, photographers, and leading voices in the field for a conversation on the politics and possibilities of photography today.
 Using Joy Gregory: Catching Flies with Honey as a point of departure, the discussion will examine how the medium continues to challenge ideas of art, beauty, identity and power.

-Chaired by Diane Smyth, Editor of British Journal of Photography, with contributions from Joy Gregory, Heather Agyepong, and Sunil Gupta, the panel will explore Gregory’s impact on contemporary practice and the ongoing potential of photography as a tool for experimentation and critical reflection.
+Chaired by Diane Smyth, Editor of British Journal of Photography, with contributions from Joy Gregory, Heather Agyepong, and Eileen Perrier, the panel will explore Gregory’s impact on contemporary practice and the ongoing potential of photography as a tool for experimentation and critical reflection.

 Attendees to this event can access an exclusive 20% discount on the exhibition catalogue Joy Gregory: Catching Flies with Honey – a richly illustrated monograph surveying Gregory’s forty-year career, with essays by leading scholars who situate her practice as a vital contribution to global discourses on race, gender and the politics of seeing.